Interesting and Fun Facts About Detective Shows Past and Present

 - UC - Under Cover

-- Unsub - Unkown Subject
+- Unsub - Unknown Subject

 - ViCAP - Violent Criminal Apprehension Program - Unit of the FBI responsible for the analysis of serial violent crimes.
+Crime scene data and relevant facts are entered into a database and other similar crimes across the country are matched to it.

 - VIC - Victim